imAIgene-Dream3D/BGT/README.md

 ### (4) Behavioral probability mapping module

 This module uses the principle of probability transitivity to infer for each sequenced T cell a probability to belonging to a particular T cell beahvioral class.
-[Behavioral probability mapping module](https://github.com/imAIgene-Dream3D/BGT/tree/main/Demo/Module4_Behavioral_probability_mapping) uses as input processes Seurat object from scRNA analysis module along with Tcell_engagement_behavior_freq.csv from the  Population separation in silico simulation module.
+[Behavioral probability mapping module](https://github.com/imAIgene-Dream3D/BGT/tree/main/Demo/Module4_Behavioral_probability_mapping) uses as input processes Seurat object from scRNA analysis module along with Tcell_engagement_behavior_freq.csv from the  in silico population separation simulation module.

 #### Configuration